Robert Leo Hulseman: Career

-His father Leo, a former Dixie Cup employee, had founded the Solo Cup Company in 1936.
-Robert Hulseman joined his father's company as a factory worker when he was 18-years old and worked his way through a series of jobs.
-Hulseman later developed the Solo Cup Company's plastic business, which would lead to the development of the plastic red solo cup during the 1970s.
+Hulseman's father Leo, a former Dixie Cup employee, founded the Solo Cup Company in 1936.
+Robert Hulseman joined the company around 1950 when he was 18, starting as a factory worker and working through a series of positions.

-Hulseman created the Solo cup during the mid-1970s and utilized his own children and family as a focus group.
-Hulseman would place small plastic cups of varying colors on his kitchen table for his kids to peruse, including blue, red, peach and yellow.
-While the peach cups were not a hit, the red Solo cups proved popular with both his children and consumers.
-Hulseman, himself, favored blue Solo cups.
+Hulseman later developed the Solo Cup Company's plastic business, and created the plastic Solo cup during the mid 1970s.
+He used his family as a focus group, placing small plastic cups of varying colors (blue, red, peach, and yellow) on the kitchen table for his kids to peruse.
+Red Solo cups proved popular with both Hulseman's children and consumers, whereas the peach cups were not popular.
+Hulseman personally preferred color blue.

-Husleman initially launched the red Solo cups in smaller 5, 7 and 9 ounce sizes.
-However, he eventually introduced the iconic 16 ounce red Solo cup, which proved to be the most popular size long term.
-When the 16 ounce red cups were first sold, very few consumers drank beers that size.
-However, consumer tastes changed to match the size of the popular plastic cups.
+Husleman initially launched the red Solo cups in smaller 5, 7 and 9 ounce sizes before later introducing the iconic 16 ounce red Solo cup, which proved to be the most popular size long term.
+When the 16 ounce cups were introduced, few consumers drank beers that size, but consumer tastes changed.
 Today, the plastic Solo cups are manufactured in dozens of colors, but the red Solo cups remain the company's best seller.

-Hulseman became president of the Solo Cup Company, which he inherited from his father, in 1980, succeeding his father.
+Hulseman became president of the Solo Cup Company in 1980, succeeding his father.
 He later became the company's CEO as well.

 In 1986, Hulseman and his employee, Jack Clements, developed the Traveler Lid for use on coffee cups and other hot beverage containers.
 The Traveler Lid provides space for foam or whipped cream for hot drinks, such as cappuccinos and lattes, and prevents the foam from reaching the consumer's nose.
 While both Clements and Hulseman designed the lid, Clements retains the rights to its patent.
 The Museum of Modern Art (MoMA) in New York City honored the Traveler Lid as part of its 122 "Humble Masterpieces" of design exhibition in 2004.

 He retired as CEO in 2006, two years after the family company had acquired rival Sweetheart Cup Company, another manufacturer of disposable cups.